ShauryaRoy/ShauryaRoy/README.md

-### Hi there 👋

-**ShauryaRoy/ShauryaRoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on solar energy
+- 🔭 I’m currently working on One to One Student0-Teacher platform
 - 🌱 I’m currently learning THREEJS , EXPRESS
 - 👯 I’m looking to collaborate on NESTCODE
 - 🤔 I’m looking for help with THREEJS